Schine73/PDFSplit/README.md

 # PDFSplit
-tool for selecting and extracting one or multiple pages from a pdf document

 This is a simple web-tool for selecting and extracting specific pages from a PDF file.

 The tool consists of a python backend using Flask.